grafana/k6-docs/docs/sources/v0.48.x/javascript-api/k6-html/selection/selection-html.md

 ---
 title: 'Selection.html()'
-excerpt: 'Get the HTML contents of the first element in the set of matched elements.'
+description: 'Get the HTML contents of the first element in the set of matched elements.'
 ---

 # Selection.html()